yunitram/yunitram/README.md

-### Hi there my name is Martin👋 I am writing more stuff here
+### Hi there my name is Martin👋 I want to learn gamedev

 I am writing here to practice using github